grayfrost90/Home-Assistant-Documentation/docs/heating/room_configurations.md

         {{ offset }}
       {% endif %}
 ```
-This code loads the state of the `away_temp_adjustment` helper and the comfort temperature of the room, already defined in the blueprint.
+This code loads the state of the `away_temp_adjustment` helper and the comfort temperature of the room, already defined in the blueprint - `input_temperature_comfort`.
 It then compares the two, subtracting the offset from the comfort temp.
 If the result of this is greater than 12 (the minimum temp I want in a room) then it return the offset to ADC.
 If it's smaller than 12, then it returns the difference to ADC, so that the resulting temperature will be 12C.

 <img width="1031" height="822" alt="image" src="https://github.com/user-attachments/assets/f4128363-ea44-4368-9bd4-bb6ffa50013d" />